 Mixing fresh earth into the wallow creates the type of muddy puddle pigs relish.
 They can also deepen or enlarge their wallows this way, giving them more access to the water and mud they need to maintain their average body temperature.

 Wallowing in water helps pigs cool off.
 As the water evaporates from the surface of their skin, so it removes excess heat.
 Water can do little against the penetrating UV of the sun and the irritating parasites that attach themselves to the pig’s sensitive skin.
-On the other hand, mud creates a protective layer that acts in a similar way to sunscreen.
+On the other hand, mud creates a protective layer that acts similarly to sunscreen.
 It also helps to remove ticks and other biting insects.

 Soil Isn’t The Only Non-Food Item Pigs Eat

-Pig owners report seeing their animals chewing on stones, as well as eating soil.
+Pig owners report seeing their animals chewing on stones and eating soil.
 This behavior is more prevalent in bare earth paddocks and other relatively barren environments.
 Scientists believe it’s associated with boredom, the inability to forage naturally, and a way to deal with stress.

 Soil Types That Are Good For Pigs